wilfredinni/python-cheatsheet/blog_files/pysheet.md

 ...     # execute only if run as a script
 ...     main()
 ```
-For a package, the same effect can be achieved by including a __main__.py module, the contents of which will be executed when the module is run with -m
+For a package, the same effect can be achieved by including a __main__.py module, the contents of which will be executed when the module is run with -m.

 For example we are developing script which is designed to be used as module, we should do: